Sanctuary: Traditions of Sanctuary

 Although the word "sanctuary" is often traced back only as far as the Greek and Roman empires, the concept itself has likely been part of human cultures for thousands of years.
 The idea that persecuted persons should be given a place of refuge is ancient, perhaps even primordial, deriving itself from basic features of human altruism.
 In studying the concept across many cultures and times, anthropologists have found sanctuary to be a highly universal notion, one which appears in almost all major religious traditions and in a variety of diverse geographies.
 "Cities of refuge" as described by the Book of Numbers and Deuteronomy in the Old Testament, as well as the Bedouin idea of nazaala, or the "taking of refuge", indicate a strong tradition of sanctuary in the Middle East and Northern Africa.
 In the Americas, many native tribes shared similar practices, particularly in the face of invading European powers.
 Despite tensions between groups, many tribes still offered and received sanctuary, taking in those who had fled their tribal lands or feared persecution by the Spanish, English, and French.

 Legal sanctuary

-In the classical world, some (but not all) temples offered sanctuary to criminals or runaway slaves.
+Some (but not all) temples offered sanctuary to criminals or runaway slaves.
 When referring to prosecution of crimes, sanctuary can mean one of the following:

 Church sanctuary

 A sacred place, such as a church, in which fugitives formerly were immune to arrest (recognized by English law from the fourth to the seventeenth century).
 While the practice of churches offering sanctuary is still observed in the modern era, it no longer has any legal effect and is respected solely for the sake of tradition.

-The term 'sanctuary' is also used to denote the part of the church which contains the main, or "high altar".
+The term "sanctuary" is also used to denote the part of the church which contains the main or "high" altar.